Plume-org/docs/source/installation/with/source-code.html.md

 # Build the front-end
 cargo install cargo-web
-cargo web deploy -p plume-front
+cargo web deploy -p plume-front --release

 # Build the back-end, replacing DATABASE either with
 # postgres or sqlite depending on what you want to use